 Body

-In the spirit of fostering collaboration, communication, and providing access to information among its faculty, staff, administrators, and students, Glendale Community College (GCC) is committed to decision-making through a deliberate and intentional process of Shared Governance.
-Shared Governance empowers all members of GCC to have a voice in decision-making, encouraging diverse and creative input that advances the success of the College and utilizes interest-based problem-solving (IBPS).
+In the spirit of fostering collaboration, and communication and providing access to information among its faculty, staff, administrators and students, Glendale Community College (GCC) is committed to decision-making through a deliberate and intentional process of Shared Governance.
+Shared Governance empowers all members of GCC to have a voice in decision-making, encouraging diverse and creative input that advances the success of the College and utilizes interest-based negotiation (IBN).
 Information about GCC’s commitment to Shared Governance can be found in the 2023 Shared Governance Handbook.

 What is Shared Governance